RNabel/CloudDrive/docs/Documentation.md

       `Files remaining to upload: 10, size: 30 GB, estimated time: 20 min`

       `Files remaining to download: 10, size: 30 GB, estimated time: 20 min`

+## Encryption

+**Encryption mechanism**: Could use: [simple-crypt](https://pypi.python.org/pypi/simple-crypt) but limited to encrypting files which can fit into memory.